CoryTrevor/invoice-ninja-update/README.md

-<h3>Invoice Ninja Update</h3>
+<h3>Invoice Ninja Updates</h3>
-Bash script for updates to avoid PHP timeouts or using GitHub + Composer.
+A bash script for updates to avoid PHP timeouts or using GitHub + Composer.

 <b>Disclaimer</b>